JaredXie/Early-Childhood-Teacher-Library/Kinder.md

 ---

-Then students go for free play until family come to pick up
+Then students go for afternoon tea, after that, free play until the family come to pick up.
+When 4pm, families may come to pick up crowdedly, so can let all children go outdoor.

 ### 🌧️ Indoor Rainy Day Program